Hawaii Tropical Botanical Garden

 Resident bird species include the native 'auku'u (blue-crowned night heron) and the common mynah, which was introduced many years ago to control pests in the sugarcane plantations.
 Look closely and you'll also find the 'a'ama crab, a tree-climbing crab that moves faster than you can say "aloha."
 Common insects include the Sphinx moth and the yellow and black garden spider.

-Hawaii Tropical Botanical Garden Overview
+Key Features of Hawaii Tropical Botanical Garden

 Show Form